Eiliya-Zanganeh/PyLearn/Assignment_24_3.2/interrstellar/README.md

-# Interrstellar Game with Threading
+# Interstellar Game with Threading

 In this program, threading is used to create enemies